aembaye2/xblock_development/Z_notes.md

 # create and activate venv and install the xblocks as packages into the venv

-./setup_env.sh

-source xblock-env/bin/activate && python xblock-sdk/manage.py runserver
+./setup_env.sh && source xblock-env/bin/activate && python xblock-sdk/manage.py runserver

+source xblock-env/bin/activate

+python xblock-sdk/manage.py runserver
 # After this, each time you want to run the server:

 python xblock-sdk/manage.py runserver